UmarMsani/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Duplicate last line: a script that duplicates the last line of the file iacta.
 10. No more javascript: script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 11. Don't just count your directories, make your directories count: a script that counts the number of directories and sub-directories in the current directory Hidden directories should be counted.
+12. What’s new:  script that displays the 10 newest files in the current directory, contain One file per line and Sorted from the newest to the oldest.
+13. Being unique is better than being perfect: a script that takes a list of words as input and prints only words that appear exactly once, Input format: One line, one word, Output format: One line, one word, Words should be sorted.